A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Experiments

-In addition to the Shapley value, we tried the following methods for interpreting detected anomalies: \begin{itemize}[leftmargin=3ex,topsep=0.7ex,itemsep=0.5ex] \item Marginal scores for individual features (namely \textsc{marg}).
-We computed the energy of marginals and the reconstruction error of each feature for \textsl{GMM} and \textsl{VAE-r}, respectively.
-Note that \textsc{marg} cannot be computed for \textsl{VAE-e} and \textsl{DAGMM} without some approximation or sampling procedures. \item The sequential feature explanation (\textsc{SFE}) proposed by Siddiqui \emph{et al.} (2019) \cite{siddiqui_sequential_2019}.
-We used the greedy algorithm named sequential marginal.
-Note that \textsc{SFE} can only be computed for \textsl{GMM} and \textsl{VAE-r}, too, as it needs marginals. \item The anomaly contribution explainer (\textsc{ACE}) proposed by Zhang \emph{et al.} (2019) \cite{zhang_ace_2019}.
-We used the settings suggested in their original paper. \end{itemize} As for the Shapley value, we tried the following variants other than the proposal: \begin{itemize}[leftmargin=3ex,topsep=0.7ex,itemsep=0.5ex] \item The integrated gradients method (\textsc{IG}) \cite{sundararajan_axiomatic_2017}, which can be regarded as a realization of the Aumann--Shapley value.
-We used the mean of training data as a reference value. \item The method called kernel SHAP (hereafter \textsc{KSH}) \cite{lundberg_unified_2017}, in which we used the subsets of training data as reference values.
-Specifically, we used the cluster centers computed by $k$-means on training data as suggested by the implementation by Lundberg \emph{et al.} (2017) \cite{lundberg_unified_2017} with $k=8$.
-Antwarg \emph{et al.} (2019) \cite{antwarg_explaining_2019} also used the kernel SHAP for anomaly interpretation. \item A variant of kernel SHAP, namely weighted kernel SHAP (\textsc{wKSH}), in which we selected reference values by $\bm{x}$'s $k$-nearest neighbors from training data with $k=8$.
-This approach is similar to the method proposed by Giurgiu and Schumann (2019) \cite{giurgiu_additive_2019}, where they use the influence weights instead. \end{itemize} We refer to the strategy proposed in Section~\ref{proposed} as \emph{anomaly score Shapley} (\textsc{ASH}).
-For \textsc{ASH}, we set $\gamma=0.01$ for every experiment unless otherwise stated.
+We tried the following three baseline methods: \begin{description}[topsep=0pt,itemsep=0pt,leftmargin=2em,labelsep=1.5em,font={\bfseries\scshape}] \item[marg] Marginal scores of individual features.
+We examined the energy of marginal distributions for \textsl{GMM} and the reconstruction error of each feature for \textsl{VAE-r}.
+In principle, this baseline is not applicable to \textsl{VAE-e} and \textsl{DAGMM} as they do not admit straightforward decomposition of the anomaly scores. \item[SFE] The sequential feature explanation \citep{siddiqui_sequential_2019}.
+We used the greedy algorithm named ``sequential marginal''.
+This method is applicable only to \textsl{GMM} and \textsl{VAE-r}, as with \textsc{marg}. \item[ACE] The anomaly contribution explainer \citep{zhang_ace_2019}. \end{description} We also tried the following variants of the general Shapley value-based methods: \begin{description}[topsep=0pt,itemsep=0pt,leftmargin=2em,labelsep=1.5em,font={\bfseries\scshape}] \item[IG] The integrated gradients \citep{sundararajan_axiomatic_2017}, which can be regarded as a realization of the Aumann--Shapley value.
+We used the mean of training data as a reference value. \item[KSH] The kernel SHAP \citep{lundberg_unified_2017}.
+As suggested by the authors' implementation, we used the cluster centers computed by $k$-means ($k=8$) on training data as reference values.
+We note that \citet{antwarg_explaining_2021} also used the kernel SHAP for anomaly scores. \item[wKSH] A variant of the kernel SHAP, namely weighted kernel SHAP, in which we selected reference values by $\bm{x}$'s $k$-nearest neighbors from training data with $k=8$.
+This approach is similar to the method proposed by \citet{giurgiu_additive_2019}, where they used the influence weights instead. \end{description} Finally, with regard to our proposed method, we tried two variants: \begin{description}[topsep=0pt,itemsep=0pt,leftmargin=2em,labelsep=1.5em,font={\bfseries\scshape}] \item[comp] Attribution as the absolute value of each element of $\bm\delta = \hat{\bm{x}}^\star(\varnothing;\bm{x}) - \bm{x}$, where $\hat{\bm{x}}^\star$ is the intermediate quantity of the proposed method in \cref{eq:vfunc2}.
+This is conceptually similar to the method of \citet{ide_anomaly_2021} (anomaly compensation). \item[ASH] The full proposed method, namely anomaly Shapley, as outlined in \cref{alg:main}.
+We used the most relaxed definition of our characteristic function, $\underline{v}$ in \cref{eq:vfunc3}, and set $\gamma=0.01$, unless otherwise stated. \end{description}